 Getting into a UPS accident will mean that someone has to face a lying, conniving insurance adjuster.
-As noted below, UPS carries liability auto insurance of $1 Million for one person, per single collision, and $5 Million as a combined single limit for two or more victims.
-Assuming you exchanged info with the UPS or other driver(s) that hit you, don’t be alarmed if a nice sounding insurance adjuster calls you trying to ask you leading questions.
+As noted below, UPS carries liability auto insurance of $1 Million for one person per single collision and $5 Million as a combined single limit for two or more victims.
+Assuming you exchanged info with the UPS or other driver(s) that hit you, don’t be alarmed if a nice-sounding insurance adjuster calls you trying to ask you leading questions.

 They are 100% looking out for their profits.
 Because of this, their ultimate goal is to get you to take nothing or a pittance of what you would have gotten had you retained our venerable law firm.
 So we suggest you pick up your phone and call Michael Ehline before getting bogged down in discussions and accepting peanuts.
 Also, you can sign up using our online, and a member of our experienced team of tack drivers will call you back straight away.

-What Do I Need To Know To Sue UPS For A Vehicle Collision?The first thing you must do before you can sue UPS is to find out what subsidiary of UPS caused your crash.
+The first thing you must do before you can sue UPS is to find out what subsidiary of UPS caused your crash.
 The next thing you want to do is hire a lawyer to begin discussions with the UPS insurance adjuster.
 That’s right.
 Even though UPS is large, they still use private insurance of $1 Million/$5 Million, as discussed above.
 Your attorney will explain all of this when you sign up.
-But to make it simple, the max one person can get per crash is only $1 Million.
+But to simplify it, the maximum one person can get per crash is only $1 Million.